Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 The whole flat, crispy pod is eaten in salads and stirfries.

-Snowpea 'Melting Mammoth' Not to TAS
+Snowpea 'Melting Mammoth' UT

 Vigorous climber to 2m, heavy cropper, delicious flavour, white flower.
+Days to harvest: 65 - 72.

 SP158